teddyoweh/Cloakr/docs/client/sharing.md

 ~/Sites/api.my-site/ cloakr
 ```

+If you are using the Cloakr network on the free plan, you get a random subdomain on every connect.
+You can upgrade to Cloakr Pro and use custom subdomains as if you'd host your own server.

 ## Sharing a local site explicitly

-If you want to explicitly share a local URL, without going into a specific folder first, you can do this by using the `cloakr share` command.
+If your local sites are not available at `foldername.test` you can explicitly share a local URL, without going into a specific folder first.
+You can do this by using the `cloakr share` command and specify the domain directly.

-> By default, this command will generate a unique subdomain for the shared URL.
+This is required when sharing sites that have HTTPS locally or Cloakr can't map local directory names to URLs automatically.

 ```bash
 # Will share access to http://192.168.2.100 using a randomly generated subdomain